FAIRdom/JERMOntology/index.md

 The JERM provides a framework to describe SEEK assets and the relationships between assets and the experiments that created them.
 Crucially, all assets are related to the scientists that created them and the projects they originate from, so the model captures provenance information as well as physical links between assets.
-JERM definitions for each type of data in SEEK is different, but highly overlapping and they comply with existing [MIBBI](http://www.biosharing.org/standards/mibbi) guidelines where they are available.
+JERM definitions for each type of data in SEEK is different, but highly overlapping and they comply with existing [MIBBI (Minimum Information for Biological and Biomedical Investigations)](http://www.biosharing.org/standards/mibbi) guidelines where they are available.

 The JERM describes what type of experiment was performed, who performed it, and what was measured.
 These elements are common to all data types in Systems Biology,